Published May 18, 2020

-What most impresses you about your students?
+What has most impressed you about your students?

 My students are juggling so much: part-time jobs, unpaid internships, passion projects, political activism, family obligations, and honors assignments.
 And yet they still show up to every class hungry to engage with challenging material.
 It’s truly an honor to be part of their intellectual development.

-I hope they take a way a sense that our relationship to information and data is in a period of profound change and that they have a unique chance to shape that change in the coming years.
+I hope they took away a sense that our relationship to information and data is in a period of profound change and that they have a unique chance to shape that change in the coming years.
 Ubiquitous digital surveillance, data mining, management by AI, and self-branding are all being rapidly normalized—but that does not mean these practices are inevitable or uncontestable.
 My hope is that, by looking at decision points and power relationships within the tech and media sectors, students will feel empowered to challenge and shape the future of the attention economy so that we have a healthy information commons in which everyone is heard and respected.